Bayazid838/Snake-Game/README.md

+---

 # Snake Game

 My first ever developed game using Python.
-I used the Tkinter module to create the UI.
+I used the Tkinter module to create the UI and the Pygame library for game mechanics.
 I'm new to coding and look forward to making more awesome projects!

 ## Features